— Anh NGUYEN

 This means two things for the author: one) inspirationally, it means “each of us is truly unique, not just in our genetic makeup, but even in the way our brains change over time.” and two) downloading human minds to a computer to reach immortality or to simply transfer earned knowledge to another human mind is impossible.
 Get over it.

-This means that even if we can learn about the experience of others, we can understand it and sympathize with it, we must ourselves go through the same process in order to make a knowledge/ behavior/ skill/ understanding/ value/ attitude/ experience/ preference our own.
+This means that even if we can learn about the experience of others, we can understand it and sympathize with it, we must ourselves go through the same process in order to make a behaviour/ skill/ understanding/ value/ attitude/ experience/ preference our own.

 The graph below is a demonstration of a person’s levels of understanding of life and other humans over time.
 This is by no means a universal, comprehensive roadmap applied to every human being, but let’s imagine that it is.